 Whether you want to visit areas mentioned in biblical scriptures, or whether you simply want to experience what it feels like to travel back in time, Jordan is a fantastic destination.
 Many people who have visited say that there is only one thing better in Jordan than the historical sites it has to offer, and that is the almost unimaginable hospitality of the locals.

 The Blue Domed King Abdullah Mosque

-The King Abdullah Mosque in Amman, Jordan’s capital city, is instantly recognizable by it beautiful blue dome, under which as many as 3,000 devotees can gather for prayer.
+The King Abdullah Mosque in Amman is one of the top Jordan tourist attractions, and is instantly recognizable by it beautiful blue dome, under which as many as 3,000 devotees can gather for prayer.
 Anyone who spends even a minimal amount of time in the city will almost certainly see the mosque since it’s one of the most distinguishable buildings in the city.